Sairsey/manga-reader/README.md

 Manga reader project, SPbSTU 2022.

 ### Product description
-Manga reader is an app for reading manga.
-Our app aims to make reading manga easier.
-The app will be an aggregator of several sites that will be parsed, so we get manga.
-In addition to the reading function, the app will also save your reading history and get updates from the manga you're reading, as well as save selected chapters.
+MangaJet is an app for reading manga.
+Our team aims to make reading manga easier.
+The app is an aggregator of several manga sites.
+List of features:
++ Reading feature: User can read manga freely if internet connection is stable
++ Searching feature: User can find specific manga by its name
++ Recommendation feature: User gets reccomendations based on readed manga
++ History feature: User's reading history is saved
++ Downloading feature: User can download specific chapters of manga to local storage
++ Authorization feature: User can log in to sites that we parse to get manga, so user gets acces to age-restricted manga
 ### Description of advantages over peers
-The main difference between this application and its counterparts is the system of recommendations based on the read, authorization and a more beautiful design.
+In comperison with other manga reader applications (for example, mobile version of mangalib, Manga Reader Comic Reader) MangaJet has next advantages:
++ MangaJet supports recommendation system based on tags system that recommends manga not from one source but from all availible.
+This is our unique feature
++ No ads or monitization methods (for now)
++ Authorization feature is also something unique for manga readers
++ Other manga readers in our opinion have primitive and outdated design.
+Our team thinks that our design is more modern and convenient.
+We want to use only eye pleasing colors in nice color combination and refrain from using an acute angles in design.
 ## Staff
 + Kozhevnikova Diana
 + Kungurov Fedor